The most popular Open-source alternative to Windows is Linux. Linux is the standard server OS used by many governments and financial institutions.

 Use the respective package manager of the distribution that you are working.
 If you are using Yum, then do the following

 Create Directories and Set Env Variables

 Copy the easy-rsa contents in the directory created inside /etc/openvpn.
-By doing so the changes done to the scripts will not be lost whenever the package is upgraded.
-Change the owner to the current user so that it has permission to create files.
+By doing so, the changes done to the scripts will not be lost whenever the package is upgraded.
+Change the owner to the current user so it can create files.

 $ sudo mkdir /etc/openvpn/easy-rsa

 Then, you can edit /etc/openvpn/easy-rsa/vars to adjust to your environment.

 Establish a Public Key Infrastructure to enable servers and clients to authenticate.

 $ cd /etc/openvpn/easy-rsa/